 Dark Angel: Bronx-born Alimi Ballard played his Caribbean immigrant character Herbal Thought with an accent so thick fans complained about not being able to understand his dialogue.
 For the second season of the series, Herbal began speaking something closer to standard English, claiming that his wife was making him do it so he could get a better job.
-Dark Angel was canceled, but Ballard now plays sharp, well-spoken, highly literate FBI agent David Sinclair on NUMB3RS.
-Apparently the advice of Herbal's wife paid off for him!
+After Dark Angel was canceled, Ballard played sharp, well-spoken, highly literate FBI agent David Sinclair on NUMB3RS.
+Apparently, the advice of Herbal's wife paid off for him!

-Of course, the Doctor's had a Scottish accent before - 7th Doctor Sylvester McCoy used his normal speaking voice in the role.
+Of course, the Doctor's had a Scottish accent before Seventh Doctor Sylvester McCoy used his normal speaking voice in the role.

 The 8th Doctor as played by Paul McGann speaks in a much more generic English accent than McGann himself, whose true voice has a distinct Liverpool lilt.

-Life on Mars (2008): One episode of the US version sees Irish actor Jason O'Mara (who is playing New York born Sam Tyler) go undercover as an Irishman, allowing O'Mara to use his own accent.
+Life on Mars (2008): One episode of the US version sees Irish actor Jason O'Mara (who is playing New York-born Sam Tyler) going undercover as an Irishman, allowing O'Mara to use his own accent.
 Of course, there's the inevitable scene where his "Irish" accent is shown to slip-up and become "American" again.

-In one episode, Fran Drescher's character loses her trademark nasal voice after eating a lot of wasabi.
-Though the effect is only temporary, it allows the audience to hear her real voice.
+The Nanny: In one episode, Fran Drescher's character loses her trademark nasal voice after eating a lot of wasabi, allowing the audience to briefly hear Drescher's voice without the affectation, though truthfully she's making an effort to sound even deeper than her actual speaking voice.

 The Riches: In one episode, Wayne and Dahlia, played by Eddie Izzard and Minnie Driver, affect British accents for one part of a scam.
-Both Izzard and Driver are British, and use fake American Accents (in her case, a rather thick Hillbilly drawl.)
-Then you remember that they're playing Irish Travellers, and you get even more confused.
+Both Izzard and Driver are British and use fake American Accents (in her case, a rather thick Hillbilly drawl).

 Six Feet Under: In one episode, Nate has a hallucination that Brenda is speaking undecipherable Australian slang in an Australian accent — which is actress Rachel Griffiths' real accent.